apache/spark/docs/ml-guide.md

 `myHashingTF` should not be inserted into the `Pipeline` twice since `Pipeline` stages must have unique IDs.
 However, different instances `myHashingTF1` and `myHashingTF2` (both of type `HashingTF`) can be put into the same `Pipeline` since different instances will be created with different IDs.

+### Saving Pipelines
+Often times it is worth it to save a model or a pipeline to disk for later use.
+In Spark 1.6, a model import/export functionality was added to the Pipeline API.
+Most basic transformers are supported as well as some of the more basic ML models such as:

+* K-Means
+* Naive Bayes
+* ALS
+* Linear Regression
+* Logistic Regression

 ## Parameters